zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/introduction/introduction.md

 ## What Do You Need?

-This workshop requires an active "Oracle Account" and a LiveLabs reservation as described in the "Getting Started" lab in the "Contents" menu.
+This workshop requires an active "Oracle Account" and a LiveLabs reservation as described in the "Get Started" lab in the "Contents" menu.

 Insight is available within Oracle Integration Generation 2 and Oracle Integration for Oracle SaaS Generation 2.
 However, please note that the Standard Edition does not and would need to update your license type to access.

 Please contact your _________________, if needed for an upgrade.